Next Saturday, the Red Bulls travel to Chester, Pennsylvania to play the Philadelphia Union, in a "derby." They will visit again on Sunday, June 18.

 Before You Go.
 Philadelphia is just down the road, so it's in the Eastern Time Zone, and you don't have to worry about fiddling with various timepieces.
 And the weather will be almost identical to what you'd have on the same day in New York.

 Still, check the combined website for the Philadelphia newspapers, the Inquirer and the Daily News, before you head out.
-For the moment, it looks like temperatures in Philly will be in the mid-80s in daylight, and the mid-60s at night when the game will be played.
-A thunderstorm is predicted for the day, although I don't know yet if that will be during the game.
-Dress light (no scarf), and stay hydrated, especially during the day.
-You may want to contact the team and ask about their policy toward bringing umbrellas into the stadium: Their website makes no mention of it.
+For the moment, it looks like temperatures in Philly will be in the low 60s in daylight, and the high 40s at night when the game will be played.
+A 30 percent chance of rain is predicted for the day, although I don't know yet if that will be during the game.
+You might want to bring a light jacket.

 Getting There.
 It's 99 miles from Times Square in Manhattan to City Hall in Center City Philadelphia, and 105 miles from Red Bull Arena in Harrison, New Jersey to Talen Energy Stadium in Chester, Pennsylvania.
 This is close enough that a typical RBNY fan could leave his house, drive to the Arena parking lot, meet up with friends, head down to TES, watch a game, head back to RBA, pick up his car, and drive home, all within 10 hours.
 But it's also close enough that you could spend an entire day in Philadelphia, and, hopefully, you've already done this.
 Having done so many times myself, I can tell you that it's well worth it.

-If you are driving only to the game -- rather than driving to Center City Philadelphia -- you'll need to get on the New Jersey Turnpike.
+If you are driving only to the game -- rather than driving to Center City Philadelphia and spending some time seeing the touristy stuff -- you'll need to get on the New Jersey Turnpike.
 Take Exit 2 to U.S. Route 322 West, and cross the Commodore Barry Bridge (named for John Barry, a naval hero of the American Revolution).
 The stadium is right over the bridge.
 Follow the signs.
 From anywhere in New York City, allow 3 hours for the actual drive, though from North Jersey you might need only 2½, and from Central Jersey 2 hours might suffice.

 If you don't want to drive, there are other options, but the best one is the train.
 Philadelphia is too close to fly, just as flying from New York (from JFK, LaGuardia or Newark) to Boston, Baltimore and Washington, once you factor in fooling around with everything you gotta do at each airport, doesn’t really save you much time compared to driving, the bus or the train.